Maytag Clothes Dryer Maintenance Guide

 - Difficulty: Beginner to Intermediate

-- Frequency: After every load to annually depending on task
+- Frequency: Monthly to Annually, depending on the task

 Routine Maintenance Schedule